Bluedot-Innovation/UrbanAirshipAdapters/README.md

   ```

 4. Bluedot SDK provides event listeners
 	* `ServiceStatusListener` is listener that lets user's Bluedot application know when service status changes.
       ```java
       /**
        * <p>It is called when BlueDotPointService started successful, application logic code using the Bluedot service could start from here.</p>
        * <p>This method is off the UI thread.</p>
        */
       void onBlueDotPointServiceStartedSuccess();

       /**
         * <p>This method notifies the client application that BlueDotPointService is stopped.
 Application could release the resources related to Bluedot service from here.</p>
         * <p>It is called off the UI thread.</p>
         */
       void onBlueDotPointServiceStop();

       /**
         * <p>The method delivers the error from BlueDotPointService by a generic BDError.
 There are several types of error such as
         * - BDAuthenticationError (fatal)
         * - BDNetworkError (fatal / non fatal)
         * - LocationServiceNotEnabledError (fatal / non fatal)
         * - RuleDownloadError (non fatal)
         * - BLENotAvailableError (non fatal)
         * - BluetoothNotEnabledError (non fatal)
         * <p> The BDError.isFatal() indicates if error is fatal and service is not operable.
         * Followed by onBlueDotPointServiceStop() indicating service is stopped.
         * <p> The BDError.getReason() is useful to analyse error cause.
         * @param error
         */
       void onBlueDotPointServiceError(BDError error);

       /**
         * <p>The method deliveries the ZoneInfo list when the rules are updated.
 Application is able to get the latest ZoneInfo when the rules are updated.</p>
         * @param zoneInfoList
         */
       void onRuleUpdate(List<ZoneInfo> zoneInfoList);
       ```
 	* `ApplicationNotificationListener` is callback interface to be used if user's Bluedot application is subscribed to receive ApplicationNotification.
       ```java
       /**
         * This callback happens when user is subscribed to Custom Action
         * and check into any fence under that Zone
         * @param fence      - Fence triggered
         * @param zoneInfo   - Zone information Fence belongs to
         * @param location   - geographical coordinate where trigger happened
+	      * @param customData - custom data associated with this Custom Action
-      * @param isCheckOut - CheckOut will be tracked and delivered once device left the Fence */ public void onCheckIntoFence(Fence fence, ZoneInfo zoneInfo, Location location, boolean isCheckOut);
+        * @param isCheckOut - CheckOut will be tracked and delivered once device left the Fence */ public void onCheckIntoFence(Fence fence, ZoneInfo zoneInfo, LocationInfo location, Map<String, String> customData, boolean isCheckOut);

       /**
         * This callback happens when user is subscribed to Custom Action
         * and checked out from fence under that Zone which has CheckOut enabled
         * @param fence      - Fence user is checked out from
         * @param zoneInfo   - Zone information Fence belongs to
-      * @param dwellTime - time spent inside the Fence; in minutes */ public void onCheckedOutFromFence(Fence fence, ZoneInfo zoneInfo, int dwellTime);
+        * @param dwellTime  - time spent inside the Fence; in minutes
+	      * @param customData - custom data associated with this Custom Action */ public void onCheckedOutFromFence(Fence fence, ZoneInfo zoneInfo, int dwellTime, Map<String, String> customData);

       /**
         * This callback happens when user is subscribed to Custom Action
         * and check into any beacon under that Zone
         * @param beaconInfo - Beacon triggered
         * @param zoneInfo   - Zone information Beacon belongs to
-      * @param location   - geographical coordinate where trigger happened
+        * @param location   - geographical coordinate of triggered beacon's location
         * @param proximity  - the proximity at which the trigger occurred
+			  * @param customData - custom data associated with this Custom Action
-      * @param isCheckOut - CheckOut will be tracked and delivered once device left the Beacon advertisement range */ public void onCheckIntoBeacon(BeaconInfo beaconInfo, ZoneInfo zoneInfo, Location location, Proximity proximity, boolean isCheckOut);
+        * @param isCheckOut - CheckOut will be tracked and delivered once device left the Beacon advertisement range */ public void onCheckIntoBeacon(BeaconInfo beaconInfo, ZoneInfo zoneInfo, LocationInfo location, Proximity proximity, Map<String, String> customData, boolean isCheckOut;

       /**
         * This callback happens when user is subscribed to Custom Action
         * and checked out from beacon under that Zone which has CheckOut enabled
         * @param beaconInfo - Beacon is checked out from
         * @param zoneInfo   - Zone information Beacon belongs to
-      * @param dwellTime  - time spent inside the Beacon area; in minutes */ public void onCheckedOutFromBeacon(BeaconInfo beaconInfo, ZoneInfo zoneInfo, int dwellTime);
+        * @param dwellTime  - time spent inside the Beacon area; in minutes
+			  * @param customData - custom data associated with this Custom Action */ public void onCheckedOutFromBeacon(BeaconInfo beaconInfo, ZoneInfo zoneInfo, int dwellTime, Map<String, String> customData);
       ```
       > Note:
         * Only `Custom Actions` defined for a Zone will trigger *CheckIn* and *Checkout* callbacks.